-Founder of Qulture.Rocks, in a mission to help organizations unlock their potential!
+Founder of Qulture.Rocks (YC W18) and on a mission to help teams unlock their potential!

 Many people talk about product-market fit, and how important it is in the early days of a startup.
 Actually, most people agree that product-market fit is fundamental to a startup’s trajectory.